Testing Phase in SDLC: Ensuring Quality and Reliability

 Once your testing is completed, you will move to the next phase in your Software development lifecycle and that is the deploying out application

-Quiz on Development phase in SDLC
+Quiz on Testing phase in SDLC

 Your Score: 0/5